oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_install.md

 - If requirements are met, deploys `ndpresponder` and `radvd` for IPv6 NDP and auto-allocation behavior
 - Supports x86_64 and ARM servers
 - Installer prompts include Docker install path and optional disk-limit capability
+- For non-interactive installation, use `export noninteractive=true` before the install command.
+The script will apply default choices for optional prompts

 Command: